andressa/disks-api/README.md

 `GET /collection/:id`: List all disks on the requested collection `:id`

-`POST /collection/:id`: Add a disk in the collection `id`.
+`POST /collection/:id`: Add a disk in the collection `id`, if user is allowed.
 The disk details should be sent as `x-www-form-urlencoded`.
 The required fields are:

 * `name`
 * `producer`